BAJAJ BROKING

 1. Start with the principal amount.

-2. Define the rate and number of periods (compounding frequency matters).
+2. Define the rate and number of periods (the compounding frequency is important).

-To make this process easier, online calculators can be used for both simple and compound interest scenarios.
+Using online calculators can make both simple and compound interest calculations easier and faster.

 Conclusion